Simulation Model Calibration with Dynamic Stratification and Adaptive Sampling: CONCLUSION

 The present study centers on minimizing variance, which is the goal of stratified sampling in estimation and inference.
 However, in optimization, variance may only need to be reduced so much to help with the progress.
 In other words, the cost of maximal variance reduction may waste too much of the computational budget.
 Therefore, future work will view stratified sampling for optimization with a different objective in mind: making better local approximations that guarantee just enough accuracy to economize budget expenditure in the early iterations.
 Particularly for a class of adaptive simulation optimization solvers, this road-map can lead to proven lower sample complexity that can be fundamental to the theory and application of simulation optimization solvers for digital twins~\citep{goodwin2022real,santos2022use}.
 Deriving closed-form equations for simultaneously utilizing multiple concomitant variables for stratification is also an unexplored area for future research.
+Furthermore, stratification with concomitant variables requires pre-processing to identify the appropriate function of the concomitant variable that has a linear relationship with the output.
+This aspect is left for future research.